oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

     Such warning MUST contain the full product name and its path as well as the paths of the `/vulnerabilities[]` it was added to.
     If the CSAF 2.0 to CSAF 2.1 converter is unable to create a valid CSAF 2.1 document according to the profile, it SHALL set the `category` value to
     `csaf_deprecated_security_advisory`.
-  * If the `/document/lang` is English or unspecified and the `document/title` starts with the string `Withdrawn`, the CSAF 2.0 to CSAF 2.1 converter
+  * If the `/document/lang` is English or unspecified, the following rules apply:
+    * If the `/document/title` starts with the string `Superseded`, the CSAF 2.0 to CSAF 2.1 converter MUST try to convert all data into a valid CSAF document in the profile "Superseded" according to CSAF 2.1.
-    MUST try to convert all data into a valid CSAF document in the profile "Withdrawn" according to CSAF 2.1.
+    * If the `/document/title` starts with the string `Withdrawn`, the CSAF 2.0 to CSAF 2.1 converter MUST try to convert all data into a valid CSAF document in the profile "Withdrawn" according to CSAF 2.1.
     > A tool MAY provide a non-default option to remove or transform certain or all elements the hinder the creation of a valid CSAF document according
     > to the profile.